 Channel of Communication

-- contributes to jointly constructed class blog messages.
+- contributes to jointly constructed class blog messages for a wide audience.

 Learning to Talk and Listen – Talking and Listening